rwx-work/docs/docs/public/debian/system.rst

 decide the desired type of system
 ---------------------------------

-    * le système sera-t-il architecturé
+ * will the system run
-        * en 64 bits ?
+   * 64 bits?
-        * en 32 bits ?
+   * 32 bits?
-        * les 2 ?!
+   * both?
-    * le système sera-t-il exécuté
+ * will the system be run by
-        * sur une machine physique ?
+   * a physical machine?
-        * dans une machine virtuelle ?
+   * a virtual machine?
-        * dans un conteneur ?
+   * a container?
-        * dans un conteneur dans une machine virtuelle ?
+   * a container inside a virtual machine?
-    * le système sera-t-il utilisé
+ * will the system be stored
-        * en écriture, sur un support de stockage ?
+   * read-write, as a file system on a dedicated partition?
-        * en lecture, chargé en mémoire au démarrage ?
+   * read-only, as a single file loaded in RAM at boot time?

 Install required tools
 ======================